adobe-type-tools/fontlab-scripts/TrueType/README.md

 ### `outputTTHints_coords.py`
 _FontLab menu name: **Output TrueType Hints\_coords**_
-Like `outputTTHints.py`, but instead of point indexes, coordinates are written.
+Like `outputTTHints.py`, but instead of point indexes, point coordinates are written.
 This script can be useful in the case that a TTF-VFB file has been created without the `convertToTTF.py` script (for instance directly in FontLab).
 Since `convertToTTF.py` makes some outline corrections, those outlines might not perfectly match the previous conversion.
 Basically, this is an attempt to save any hinting work that needs to be used in this workflow.
-Writes a `tthints_coords` file.
+The data is written to a `tthints` file.

 This script imports `outputTTHints.py` as a module and therefore needs to be in the same folder.